dart-lang/language/working/augmentation-libraries/feature-specification.md

 It is a compile time error if:

-*   An extension type augmentation contains a parenthesized clause after the type name.
+*   An extension type augmentation contains a representation field clause.

 [primary constructors]:
 https://github.com/dart-lang/language/blob/main/working/2364%20-%20primary%20constructors/feature-specification.md